xlf EandA series

 - Invoke the Application.Inputbox Method with syntax

-.InputBox( Prompt , Title , Default , Left , Top , HelpFile , HelpContextID , Type )
+.InputBox( Prompt , Title , Default , Left , Top , HelpFile , HelpContextID , Type ) - Include suitable values for the Prompt, and Title arguments

 - The Default argument is the CurrentRegion (CR) excluding the header row, conditional on the CR containing all numbers.
 A single cell <CurrentRegion is permitted